hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    pk12util: PKCS12 EXPORT SUCCESSFUL
    ```

    Enter a secure password to protect the exported `.p12` file (when importing into an iOS or macOS device, this password cannot be empty).
-You may repeat this step to generate certificates for additional VPN clients, but make sure to replace every `vpnclient` with `vpnclient2`, etc.

-   **Note:** To connect multiple VPN clients simultaneously, you must generate a unique certificate for each.

 1. (For iOS clients) Export the CA certificate as `vpnca.cer`: